 About the Author

-Mark Peter Wright is an artist, researcher, and member of CRiSAP (Creative Research into Sound Arts Practice), University of the Arts, London.
+Mark Peter Wright is a Reader in Critical Sound Practice at the University of the Arts, London where he is also a member of CRiSAP (Creative Research into Sound Arts Practice).
 His practice intersects sound arts, ecology, and experimental pedagogy across exhibition, performance, and publishing.